In case you need a refresher, here is where my kitchen island started:

 Don’t settle for your builder-grade kitchen island any longer!

-Make it want you want with a little time and TLC 🙂
+Make it what you want with a little time and TLC 🙂

 Thanks so much for stopping in today!